vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 #### Death to the Hamburger -->

-To give user access to all the information, the stakeholders had proposed to have all the navigation items on the web as part of a hamburger menu on the mobile.
-In order to resolve this, I pointed out Google's then recently updated material design guidelines, but I haven't stopped with that.
-I educated the stakeholders why the bottom-bar was efficient and how it increases content engagement.
+The stakeholders had proposed to have all the navigation items on the web as part of a hamburger menu on the mobile.
+However, the bottom-bar navigation was a better bet for the information architecture we had.

 *The hamburger menu had become so pervasive that people were treating it as a standard.*

 ![navigation-options]({{page.img_dir}}/ham--bottom-bar.png)

+In order to resolve this, I have not only pointed out Google's then recently updated material design guidelines, but also educated them why the bottom-bar was efficient and how it increases content engagement.

 ### Prototype